 Donizetti’s L’elisir d’amore, with Pretty Yende and Vittorio Grigolo

 Puccini’s Tosca, starring Angela Gheorghiu, Joseph Calleja and Thomas Hampson

 Handel’s dazzling masterpiece Giulio Cesare in celebrated Glyndebourne production with Sarah Connolly

 Days 1–3: Settle in to our Munich program with Strauss’s Arabella and a trip to the Bavarian lakes.

 Days 4–7: Attend Parsifal, L’elisir d’amore and Tosca, visit Munich’s galleries and Bavaria’s historic castles.

-Day 8: Fly to London and transfer to Lewes, a historic market town in the Sussex Downs.
+Day 8: Fly to London and transfer to Lower Beeding, a historic market town in the Sussex Downs.

 Days 9–11: Attend late afternoon performances at Glyndebourne, with long interval dinners.
 During the day visit sites such as the Bloomsbury Group’s Charleston and historic Firle Manor.